 This medication is not recommended for use during pregnancy.
 It may harm an unborn baby.
 Consult your doctor for more details.
 (See also Warning section.)

-It is unknown if aliskiren or amlodipine passes into breast milk.
+It is unknown if aliskiren or amlodipine pass into breast milk.
 Consult your doctor before breast-feeding.

 Additional Tekamlo Information